Rkyadav04/PulsePlanr/README.md

 # ⭐ Support

-If you like this project, consider giving it a **⭐ star on GitHub**.
+If you like this project, consider giving it a ⭐ star on GitHub.